SomeProfoundName/advanced-ccc/README.md

 [Server-side with Node.js - Working with Data and APIs in JavaScript](https://www.youtube.com/watch?v=wxbQP1LMZsw&list=PLRqwX-V7Uu6YxDKpFzf_2D84p0cyk4T7X&index=9)

 This project is a full stack application that gets the name of a user through an input box, the browsers geolocation data and inputs that into a database (.csv).
 The backend uses node.js.
 The back-end can also be viewed on the webpage.
+The project also follows the tutorial by the coding train on YouTube.

 ### Technologies Used